core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Request ## {#ssec-protect-request}

-When using the group mode to protect a request, a client SHALL proceed as described in {{Section 8.1 of RFC8613}}, with the following modifications.
+When using the group mode to protect a request, a client proceeds as described in {{Section 8.1 of RFC8613}} with the following modifications.

 * In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.